ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Android/Network Client.md

 }
 ```

-### Step 4: Create a class HttpClientDefault
+### Step 4: Create a HttpClientDefault class

-Create a class and choose a name for it.
-For the example,`HttpClientDefault` was chosen.
+Create a class and choose a name for it, for example,`HttpClientDefault`.

-Class HttpClientDefault defines how the services requests are configured, to use it, you need to create a class that implements a `HttpClient` interface.
+HttpClientDefault class defines how the services requests are configured, to use it, you need to create a class that implements a `HttpClient` interface.

 This configuration is long, so copy and paste the class below.
 You may modify it later.